-We recognise that children are capable of abusing their peers and this will be dealt with under our Child Protection Policy and in line with KCSiE (2018)
+We recognise that children are capable of abusing their peers and this will be dealt with under our Child Protection Policy and in line with KCSiE 2020.

-We are clear that sexual violence and sexual harassment is not acceptable, will not be passed off as 'banter', never be tolerated as 'having a laugh' and is not an inevitable part of growing up.
+We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.